 If you read the first two parts of this article, you will appreciate how and why we reached the decision to cluster two OpenSIPS servers in an active/standby mode using a shared database server and a so-called Virtual IP address as the primary contact address for the cluster.

 Our cluster design now looks like this: Two almost identical servers, both configured to run OpenSIPS and both accessing the same shared database for storage of the location table and other key data.
 Each server has two network interfaces – one connecting it to the Internet and the other connecting it to a LAN where the database server resides.
 At the Internet interface, each server has its own unique IP address (the real address) and, at any given time, either one of the two servers may also hold the virtual IP address.

 The AG-Projects’ mediaproxy application is also running on one or more servers, although there is some element of choice regarding the exact configuration so they are not shown in the diagram above.

 Putting it into practice

 Note that you need three static IP addresses for the two servers in the cluster – 2 real and 1 virtual.
 All three Internet IP addresses have to be in the same subnet and use the same default gateway for routing.
+I wrote some bash scripts that allowed each node in my 2-node cluster to monitor the other as well as their own connectivity to the Internet.
+The scripts had logic to decide which should be allocated the VIP and to assign it accordingly.
 There is no magic here, the commands to enable or disable the virtual IP address on one of the servers are remarkably simple: